Redstel/Lunar-rooms-wiki/CodeFragments.md

 # About
-The entity "Code Fragments" (L%nan%) is a entity that appears when a failure it happens in the game or as an anti cheat (when the player uses hack/cheat /exploit/Mod_menus).
+The entity "Code Fragments" (L%nan%) is a entity that appears when a failure it happens in the mod or as an anti cheat (when the player uses hack/cheat/exploit/Mod_menus).

 # Appearance
 the appearance of Code Fragments is a red skull